whitequark/sublime-ocp-index/README.md

     "autocomplete-local-ocaml-packages": false

+This can be applied in your user settings, and overridden in a `.sublime-project` file.

 ## Build configuration

 You need to pass the `-bin-annot` flag to ocamlc/ocamlopt.
 You are probably using a build system, so follow the guide below.